 Richard F. Bales is Assistance Regional Counsel at Chicago Title Insurance Company in Lisle.
 He concentrates his practice in real estate law.
 He is a member of the American Land Title Association/National Society of Professional Surveyors liaison committee that drafts the national land title survey standards, was recognized as Northern Illinois University College of Law’s 2015 Alum of the Year, and is the author of THE GREAT CHICAGO FIRE AND THE MYTH OF MRS O’LEARY’S COW.
 Mr. Bales received his B.A. from Illinois College and his J.D. from Northern Illinois University College of Law.

-Paul J. Evans is the Principal Attorney of the Evans Law Firm, P.C., in O’Fallon, where concentrates his practice in the areas of agricultural law, real estate, and estate planning.
-Mr. Evans is a member of the Illinois State, Missouri, and St. Clair County Bar Associations and the Bar Association of Metropolitan St. Louis.
-He has served on the Agricultural Law Section Council of the ISBA since 1995 in various capacities, including serving as Council Chair in 2002 – 2003.
-Mr. Evans has written articles for the ISBA Section Council’s Agricultural Law newsletter and has been a presenter for ISBA.
-His clients include private landowners and local land trusts, and he has spoken to nonprofit organizations on issues of land preservation.
-Mr. Evans earned his B.S. and J.D. from Southern Illinois University Carbondale.
+Paul J. Evans is the Principal Attorney of the Evans Law Firm, PC, in O’Fallon, where he concentrates his practice in the areas of agricultural law, real estate, and estate planning.
+He is a member of the Illinois State, Missouri, and St. Clair County Bar Associations and the Bar Association of Metropolitan St. Louis.
+He has served on the Agricultural Law Section Council of ISBA since 1995 in various capacities, including serving as Council Chair in 2002 – 2003.
+He has written articles for the ISBA Section Council’s Agricultural Law newsletter and has been a presenter for ISBA.
+He has spoken to nonprofit organizations on issues of land preservation.
+Mr. Evans earned his B.S. and his J.D. from Southern Illinois University Carbondale.

 Michael Filipski is the President and Founder of Compass Surveying, Ltd., in Aurora, where he has been practicing as a professional land surveyor in northeastern Illinois for over 30 years.
 He focuses on construction surveying, land boundary problems, right-of-way determination, and land development for residential, commercial, and municipal projects.
 Having founded the company in 1983, Mr. Filipski has served as President of the Northeast Chapter of the Illinois Professional Land Surveyors Association and has been a member of the Illinois Land Title and the Illinois Professional Land Surveyors Associations, the Missouri Association of Registered Land Surveyors, and the National and Wisconsin Societies of Professional Land Surveyors.
 Mr. Filipski served as Editor of the book ILLINOIS LAWS RELATING TO SURVEYS, TITLE AND REAL PROPERTY and has also contributed to ILLLINOIS LAND BOUNDARIES and IICLE®’s RESIDENTIAL REAL ESTATE (2011).

-Joseph P. Gattuso is a Partner with Taft Stettinius & Hollister LLP, in Chicago, where he concentrates in the areas land use, zoning, historic preservation, and other regulatory matters; development incentives; acquisition of publicly owned property; liquor and business licensing issues; building and life-safety code compliance; right-of-way adjustments; and subdivisions.
-He has obtained land use, subdivision, and license approvals for a broad range of land uses, from single-family homes to major industrial facilities.
-He has obtained a variety of government approvals for numerous significant developments in Chicago and surrounding municipalities.
-Mr. Gattuso also has considerable experience in affordable and supportive housing developments.
-Prior to practicing government regulatory law, he served as a Zoning Planner with the Chicago Zoning Board of Appeals, from 1978 to 1987.
-He is a member of the Chicago and American Bar Associations.
-He provides pro bono counsel for a number of civic and social service organizations and holds leadership positions in municipal governance organizations, including Woodstock Plan Commission (member, 1994 – 1995), Advisory Committee on the Historic Woodstock Square, the Chicago Mayor’s Business License Reform Committee, and the Chicago Permitting and Inspection Task Force.
-Mr. Gattuso has been awarded an AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethical standards and legal ability.
-He received his undergraduate degree from the University of Illinois at Chicago and his J.D. from DePaul University College of Law, where he was a member of the law review.
+Joseph P. Gattuso is a Partner at Taft Stettinius & Hollister LLP in Chicago, where he concentrates his practice in the areas of land use, zoning, historic preservation, and other regulatory matters; development incentives; acquisition of publicly owned property; liquor and business licensing issues; building and life safety code compliance; right-of-way adjustments; and subdivisions.
+He is a member of the American and Chicago Bar Associations.
+Mr. Gattuso received his B.A. from the University of Illinois and his J.D. from DePaul University College of Law, where he was a member of the law review.

 Robert M. Hill is an associate at Hodges, Loizzi, Eisenhammer, Rodick & Kohn LLP, in Arlington Heights.
 He was the Managing Editor of the Journal of Law, Technology & Policy at the University of Illinois College of Law and served as a clerk for the Honorable Michael T. Mason, District Court Judge for the Northern District of Illinois.
 Prior to law school, Mr. Hill graduated from the Honors Program at Baylor University and taught English at Heartland Alliance’s Refugee and Immigrant Community Services.
 Mr. Hill earned his B.S. from Baylor University and his J.D. from the University of Illinois College of Law.